What are best proofreading practices?

 Sentences that are too long: A complex sentence that is grammatically correct can still, if not constructed carefully and thoughtfully, be unnecessary and hard for readers to understand.
 Try reading your essay out loud to find any run-on sentences in this category, and then break them into smaller sentences.

-Please keep in mind that there is always more than one way to correct any run-on sentence; the above examples do not represent all possibilities.
+Please keep in mind that there is always more than one way to correct run-on sentences; the above examples do not represent all possibilities.

 When is it appropriate to use sentence fragments?